Loading...

 curl http://example.com

-This tests HTTP connectivity and returns the response body.
-Many sites redirect plain HTTP to HTTPS, which can appear as a 301 response.
+This tests HTTP connectivity and prints the response body.
+Many sites redirect plain HTTP to HTTPS, which can show up as a 301 response.

 <html>